Manager: Elizabeth Crittenden , Artistic Advisor & Consultant

 Mr. Cole’s recent seasons exemplify his extraordinary versatility: 'Ariadne auf Naxos' at the Liceo in Barcelona, the Witch in 'Hansel und Gretel' with the Boston Symphony, the Four Valets in 'Les contes d’Hoffmann' in Lausanne, Le prince de Boetie in 'Orphée aux enfers' in . . .
 Granada, Monostatos in 'Die Zauberflöte' in Cagliari, Prince Orlofsky in 'Die Fledermaus' at the Austrian operetta festival of Bad Ischl, performances of his “Animals, Big and Small” recital in Hannover, and a concert version of Ligeti’s 'Le grand macabre' with the BBC Orchestra at the Barbican.
 He also recently performed in 'La fanciulla del West' in Seattle, 'Die Zauberflöte' in Rome, Sartorio’s 'Giulio Cesare' at the Innsbruck Baroque Festival in Austria, and 'Les contes d’Hoffmann' with the Marseille Opera.

 Mr. Cole made his Metropolitan Opera debut as the Tanzmeister in 'Ariadne auf Naxos' under James Levine.
 He has sung with the Cleveland Orchestra and the Chicago Symphony and performed Janacek’s 'From the House of the Dead' with Rafael Kubelik conducting the New York Philharmonic.
-During the course of his career, he has returned many times to the San Francisco Opera ('Die Zauberflöte', 'A Midsummer Night’s Dream', 'Boris Godunov', 'Khovanshchina') and he returns in spring of 2006 for 'La fanciulla del West', and has performed with Canadian Opera, Houston, Washington, Chicago Lyric, and Seattle Opera.
+During the course of his career, he has returned many times to the San Francisco Opera ('Die Zauberflöte', 'A Midsummer Night’s Dream', 'Boris Godunov', 'Khovanshchina' and'La fanciulla del West'), and has performed with Canadian Opera, Houston, Washington, Chicago Lyric, and Seattle Opera.

 Mr. Cole performs regularly in Europe, especially in France and Switzerland (Le Figaro, Paris: “Ah, if French singers pronounced like him, we would not need surtitles in our theatres.”)